ibm-wearables-sdk-for-mobile/ibm-wearables-swift-sdk/README.md

 Please visit the [Wiki](https://github.com/ibm-wearables-sdk-for-mobile/ios/wiki).

 # Gesture Recognition
-The client-side components of the Gesture Recognition are open source and are available here.
-Learning a new gesture and generating a corresponding algorithm necessiates utilization of a cloud service that requires an activation code.
+The client-side components of Gesture Recognition are open source and are available here.
+Learning a new gesture and generating a corresponding algorithm utilizes a cloud service that requires an activation code.
 The code can be freely obtained [here](http://wearables.mybluemix.net/).

 ***Act now to Secure your free access to the Gesture Recognition cloud service by registering at: http://wearables.mybluemix.net/***